 1. Cheaper Goods and Services

 The sharing economy is built on the idea that sharing certain goods, services, and skills is more efficient.
 This can reduce costs for available goods, services, and time.
-For instance, if you only need to use a bandsaw once a year, it’s much cheaper to pay $20 to rent one from a neighbor than to shell out $1,000 or more for one of your own.
+For instance, if you only need to use a bandsaw once a year, it’s much cheaper to pay $20 to rent one from a neighbor or tool lending library than to shell out $1,000 or more for one of your own.
 The same goes for an occasional service, such as an annual housecleaning or a point-to-point ride in a densely populated area.

 By using something or someone only when necessary, you don’t have to deal with the headaches or costs of ownership and employment, such as car and health insurance, maintenance, and HR issues.
 In essence, the sharing economy cuts out the middle man, whether that’s a traditional employer or the company you buy goods and services from.